cp-algorithms/cp-algorithms/src/graph/01_bfs.md

 <!--?title 0-1 BFS -->
 # 0-1 BFS

-It is well-known, that you can find the shortest paths between a single source and all other vertices in $O(|E|)$ using [Breath First Search](./graph/breadth-first-search.html) in an **unweighted graph**, i.e. the distance is the minimal number of edges that you need to traverse from the source to another vertex.
+It is well-known, that you can find the shortest paths between a single source and all other vertices in $O(|E|)$ using [Breadth First Search](./graph/breadth-first-search.html) in an **unweighted graph**, i.e. the distance is the minimal number of edges that you need to traverse from the source to another vertex.
 We can interpret such a graph also as a weighted graph, where every edge has the weight $1$.
 If not all edges in graph have the same weight, that we need a more general algorithm, like [Dijkstra](./graph/dijkstra.html) which runs in $O(|V|^2 + |E|)$ or $O(|E| \log |V|)$ time.